-Monitoring Log Files Made Easy, Achieve Peak Performance of AS400 system.
+Monitoring Log Files Made Easy, Achieve Peak Performance of IBM i system.

 Applications Manager supports history log monitoring for versions IBM i 6.1 & above.
 It displays parameters such as:

 |Message ID||Identifies the type of message(For example., CPI, CPF, CPC, CPD, CPP, CPA,etc).|

 |Severity||A two-digit value that help identify the severity of a condition.|

 |Type||The various types of messages such as Completion, Information, Diagnostic, Notify, etc. A Diagnostic message indicates errors in a system function, errors in an application, or errors in input data.|

 |Message||Displays the text of the message.|

 |Date||Displays the date when the log was sent.|

 Applications Manager will help system administrators, to monitor specific message IDs that are critical and help interpret problems faster.
 For example, when the CPF1816 message arrives indicating a power failure or the CPF2234 message arrives indicating a password failure, Applications Manager sends an alert that indicates that the message occurred.